The Bitwarden Blog

 Department first

-Certain departments may have a greater need for secure storing and sharing of credentials.
-In these cases, a departmental rollout might make sense.
-Often companies begin with IT or engineering teams, but other departments such as finance and marketing may have similar requirements for password management.
+Certain departments may need more secure storage and sharing of credentials.
+In these cases, a departmental-first deployment strategy might make sense.
+Often, companies begin with IT or engineering teams, but other departments, such as finance and marketing, may have similar requirements for password management.

 Champion opt-in first